 UBC Sociology Professors Ghaziani, Lauster, & Qian in the news talking about the latest Census data Below are the links to the media coverage in which UBC Professors Amin Ghaziani, Nathan Lauster and Yue Qian have been cited speaking about the latest census data.
 Nathan Lauster and Yue Qian Cited in Vancouver Sun: Census 2016: A rise and changes in one-person households Nathan Lauster in the Vancouver Metro: Young […]

 Prof. Amin Ghaziani interviewed by a men’s lifestyle magazine in Santa Monica, CA for a feature on gayborhoods in a post-gay, Post-Orlando world: “The Gayborhood in a Post-Gay, Post-Orlando World.”

-Job Posting: Assistant Professor, Environmental Sociology, tenure-track The Department of Sociology invites applications for one full-time, tenure-track Assistant Professor position.
-Professor Position: Assistant Professor: Environmental Sociology (tenure-track) Deadline Sept 15, 2017 (Begins July 1, 2018) The Department of Sociology in the Faculty of Arts at the University of British Columbia (Vancouver) invites applications for a tenure-stream faculty position at the rank of […]
+Job Posting: Assistant Professor, Sociology of Indigenous Peoples (tenure-track) The Department of Sociology invites applications for one full-time, tenure-track Assistant Professor position.
+Professor Position: Assistant Professor: Sociology of Indigenous Peoples (tenure-track) Deadline Sept 15, 2017 (Begins July 1, 2018) The Department of Sociology in the Faculty of Arts at the University of British Columbia (Vancouver) invites applications for a tenure-stream faculty position at the […]